joeriexelmans/sccd/README.md

 The following Python modules are runnable from terminal:

 * `sccd.test.run`, already mentioned, runs tests.
 * `sccd.render` will render test files and statecharts as SVG images.
 Depends on `state-machine-cat` command.
+[Example of a rendered file](examples/digitalwatch/model_digitalwatch.svg)
+* `sccd.statechart.cmd.render_priorities` will render the statechart's transition priorities, as determined by the chosen semantics, as a graph.
+Depends on `dot` command.
+[Example of a rendered file](examples/digitalwatch/model_digitalwatch_priorities.svg)
 * `sccd.statechart.cmd.check_model` will check if a model is valid.
 * `sccd.action_lang.cmd.prompt` is an interactive prompt for the action language that is part of the statechart language.